Vyral/base-template/_posts/2018-09-24-additional-insurance-options-you-should-add-onto-your-regular-policy.md

 To make sure your personal property is adequately protected, there are a number of insurance coverage options available.

-To help explain a few of these options, I recently sat down for a conversation with Micah Patterson of Patterson and Associates Insurance, and I’d like to share a few highlights from this conversation with you today.

-One of the first things we touched on was a personal experience I had late last year when my own home had flooded.
+I recently sat down for a conversation with Micah Patterson of Patterson and Associates Insurance to help explain a few of these options, and I’d like to share a few highlights from this conversation with you today.<br><br>One of the first things we touched on was a personal experience I had late last year when my own home had flooded.
 With this experience in mind, Micah pointed out that flood insurance is not included within regular home insurance policies.

 {% include pullquote.html %}